beviu/m2-internship/report.typ

 generated, and Linux takes over.
 Linux allocates a physical page, writes its number into the PTE and resumes the execution of the program.
-In a similar manner, paging is used to implement _swapping_ where a secondary storage (such as disk) is used as additional memory.
+In a similar manner, paging is used to implement _swapping_ where a secondary storage (such as disk) is used as additional memory when the operating system runs out of physical memory.

 == User-space delegation